 CASE STUDY |

 Imprivata is a leading health care information technology (IT) security company, headquartered in Lexington, Massachusetts.
-The company provides health care organizations around the world with a platform that addresses critical compliance and security challenges while improving productivity and the patient experience.
+The private equity owned company provides health care organizations around the world with a platform that addresses critical compliance and security challenges while improving productivity and the patient experience.
 Imprivata has more than 1,700 health care customers worldwide, serving more than 6 million individual users across 39 countries.

 Imprivata is not based in Europe, but the company has significant operations in the European Union (EU) and is expanding operations on the continent as well as increasing its cloud service offerings.
 While the company previously sold its software primarily as an on-premises solution, providing the new, additional cloud services requires increased administrative access and entails additional regulatory exposure.